 As an environmental science graduate with 10 years working as a water engineer I have some understanding of the principles used in the “Open Book planting bed” design.
-Through this website I have come up with solutions that involve elements of recycling or “upcycling” (waste construction materials) with the aim to improve planting success and hopefully avoid that early disenchantment.
+Through this website I have come up with low-tech solutions that involve elements of recycling or “upcycling” (generic waste construction materials) with the aim to improve planting success and hopefully avoiding early disenchantment.

-The main aim of this website is to promote U-Bend shaped “Open Book planting beds” as a low cost, low maintenance alternative, that I believe to have distinct advantages over current methods.
+The main aim of this website is to promote U-Bend shaped “Goddess beds” using “Open Book planting bed” principles as a low cost, low maintenance alternative, that I believe to have distinct advantages over current methods.
 The ultimate aim being a “Plant & Play” low maintenance, high success, optimal growth system.

 But also to encourage allotments to people that feel it is too much hard work, it doesn’t have to be if your use a little bit of the old grey matter.

 Keeping fit by working on an allotmentDigging, weeding and growing veg on the allotment is a free workout called allotmenteering.